handshake-org/HIPs/HIP-xxx-TCAP.md

 `%s` is replaced by the asset symbol (`HNS` for Handshake)

-## Address "File"
+## Address Data Set

+A address data set consists either of one line for the `static` solution or of many lines for `selective` solution.
+All lines use the same syntax.
 ```0xstefan hs1qlat47aa9m2k7pg2k0yylmqgy9h0me0jyf9rgwf <Signature>```

-`0xstefan` Name the address belongs to (but doesn't need to be from the same wallet as the name)

-`Signature` of `0xstefan 1 0 hs1qlat47aa9m2k7pg2k0yylmqgy9h0me0jyf9rgwf` signed by `0xstefan`

-The address file consists either of one line for the `static` solution or of many lines for `selective` solution.
-All lines in the same format.
+What does it mean?

+`0xstefan hs1qlat47aa9m2k7pg2k0yylmqgy9h0me0jyf9rgwf` Name and associated address

+`0xstefan` signing `0xstefan hs1qlat47aa9m2k7pg2k0yylmqgy9h0me0jyf9rgwf` created `<Signature>` as result.

 ## Basic Wallet Features needed

 The wallet is responsible to
-- query the URL set on chain
+- query the URL set on chain as TXT record
 - take the first line (in case there are more)
 - verify the signature